-The new issue of Model Rail features a short article by Yours Truly on the interesting weathering technique known as ‘Pre-shading’.
-Adapted from what I see regularly in a number of military and aviation modeling magazines, this is something that I’ve only really embraced in the past 18 months or so.
+I've written a short article in the latest issue of Model Rail on the interesting weathering technique known as ‘pre-shading’.
+Adapted from what I see regularly in a number of military and aviation modelling magazines, this is something that I’ve only recently embraced.
 I’d been thinking of trying it for some time and limited my first forays to scenic objects, such as steel girders, a couple of turntable kits and a water tower.

 This Cambrian Models kit of an LMS steel-bodied van builds into a lovely vehicle.
 The delicate shading of the body panels would be much more difficult to achieve by weathering after the livery coats have been applied.
-However, with the pre-shading method, this convincing finish was relatively easy.
-And quick!
+However, with the pre-shading method, this convincing finish was relatively quick and easy.